 Data Delivery

 Multiple encodings and product delivery mechanisms for the data are permitted.
-The GML (ISO 19136) encoding is identified as a neutral encoding.
+The Explicit Text Encoding Format (S-121 Annex 1) is recommended for depositing MLB claims to the UN DOALOS, and the GML (ISO 19136) encoding is identified as a neutral encoding for other requirements.

 Metadata